fablabbcn/smartcitizen-docs/docs/knowledge/air/chemical/Alphasense_Electrochemical.md

 {%if feature_img_credit %}_Image Credit: **{{ feature_img_credit }}**_{.image-credit-banner-box}{%endif%}

+In electrochemical (EC) sensors a gaseous pollutant undergoes a chemical reaction that results in a signal – typically manifested as a current – that is related to the concentration of the target gas in the air [^14].
+This type of sensor is called an amperometric gas sensor.
+Since the interface to this sensor is normally provided as a current reading, dedicated circuitry is necessary to convert such to a voltage reading, for which an Analog to Digital converter (ADC) will suffice on the data-logger side.
+Signal processing and calculation of the final concentrations can be done in different ways, some of which rely on physically rooted models or, more commonly, on empirical evaluations (e.g., linear models) or even black-box models shaped by sample-based knowledge (e.g., machine learning models).

 ## Working principle

 The electrochemical cells used are toxic gas sensors from Alphasense Ltd. that operate in an amperometric mode.
 That is, they generate a current that is linearly proportional to the fractional volume of the toxic gas in the environment: